vgaysin1/CURE-MicrobialMysteries-test/scientific-literature.Rmd

 | <br> |
 <br>

-- c) In e.g. cell A3, determine the percentage of unclassified reads.
+c.
+In e.g. cell A3, determine the percentage of unclassified reads.

 | **What percentage of reads are unclassified?** |
 |:--|
 | <br> |
 <br>

-- d) In e.g. cell A4, determine the percentage of classified reads.
+d.
+In e.g. cell A4, determine the percentage of classified reads.

 | **What percentage of reads are classified?** |
 |:--|